Last Updated: 22 February 2021

 What was Six to Start’s history before Zombies, Run!?

 Six to Start was founded in 2007 by Adrian Hon, Dan Hon, and Lisa Long, who had all previously worked at Mind Candy on the Perplex City alternate reality game (ARG).
-Adrian had been the Director of Play at Mind Candy since 2004 and is currently the CEO.
+Adrian had been the Director of Play at Mind Candy since 2004, and is currently the CEO of Six to Start.

 From 2007 to 2011, Six to Start was a digital agency that worked with companies and brands like the BBC, Penguin, Disney Imagineering, the British Museum, and Death Cab for Cutie to research, design, develop, and run ‘game-like stories and story-like games’ online and in the real world.
 These included “We Tell Stories” for Penguin in 2008, which won Best of Show at SXSW, “Smokescreen” for Channel 4, which won Best Game, and “The Code” for BBC Two.